Non-destructive testing of rails and welds

 The strength and reliability of rails during their operation is crucial for the railway industry.
 This is connected to the fact that the development of defects and violations of the strength characteristics of the rails may lead to their breaking or even to railway crashes.
 Long-term operation of rails showed which defects were mainly developing (see UIC Code 712 R) and, of course, this may seriously affect the safety of the railway transportation.
 The scientific and industrial enterprises which provide in-service non-destructive rail testing constantly improve both the testing methods and the inspection results analysis technology to ensure timely detection of not only critical defects, but also defects that have started their development.
 For this purpose, the research and production company OKOndt GROUP™ has developed a series of ultrasonic and eddy-current rail flaw detectors.

 - hand-held ultrasonic flaw detector Sonocon B, which are used for rail track testing

 Railway tracks are inspected by ultrasonic high frequency waves, usually the ultrasonic waves with a frequency of 2 to 5 MHz are used to inspect rails.

-The manufacturers of ultrasonic rail testing equipment for the effective and efficient defects detection realize different types of data output to the screen, for example: A-scan, B-scan and their various combinations.
+Besides that, the manufacturers of ultrasonic rail testing equipment for the effective and efficient defects detection implement different types of data output to the screen, for example: A-scan, B-scan and their various combinations.